-The java language is designed around automatic memory management, in particular garbage collection.
-Unfortunately, though gargbage collection is a functional safety and security feature, convention garbage collectors interrupt the normal flow of control in a program.
-Therefore garbage-collected memory heaps had been considered an obstacle to realtime programming due to the potential for unpredictable latencies introduced by the garbage collector.
+The Java language is designed around automatic memory management, in particular garbage collection.
+Unfortunately, though garbage collection is a functional safety and security feature, conventional garbage collectors interrupt the normal flow of control in a program.
+Therefore, garbage-collected memory heaps had been considered an obstacle to realtime programming due to the potential for unpredictable latencies introduced by the garbage collector.
 Though convention collectors still have these drawbacks, there are now realtime collectors that can be used for hard realtime application.
-Still, the RTSJ provides an alternates to garbage collector or deterministic garbage collector, or require heap partitioning for some other reason.
+Still, the RTSJ provides an alternative to garbage collection for systems which require it, either because they do not have a garbage collector or deterministic garbage collector, or require heap partitioning for some other reason.
 Extensions to the memory model, which support memory management in a manner that does not interfere with the ability of realtime code to provide deterministic behavior, are provided to support these alternatives.
-This goal is accomplished by providing memory areas for the allocation of objects.
+This goal is accomplished by providing memory areas for the allocation of objects outside of the garbage-collected heap for both short-lived and long-lived objects.
+In order to provide additional separation between the garbage collector and schedulables which do not require its services, a schedulable can be marked no-heap to indicate that it never accesses the heap.